R4m21/react-hooks/readme.txt

 useEffect
 -> the effect hookslets you perform side effects in functional components -> it is a close resplacement for componentDidMount, componentDidUpdate and componentDidUnmount

+Context
+-> context provides a way to pass data through the component tree without having to pass props down manually at every level.